rsimac/pmacars/README.md

 # pmacars
 simple python ACARS utility for x-plane

+# background
+after x-plane and vatsim flights, it would be great to have an automated way to submit your flight detals to your virtual airline using simple and lightweight, non-intrusive command line utility, based on existing data fields from x-plane and vatsim

 ## sample usage
 1. Set the x-plane data output to file (Data.txt) for following data fields as documented at https://www.x-plane.com/kb/data-set-output-table/
 ```